Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/auto_expand_catalog.md

 title: "Automatic  catalog expansion"
 linkTitle: "Automatic  catalog expansion"
 weight: 290
---- The auto- expand catalog option lets you enlarge the catalog by a preset percentage when an alert is sent that the catalog is reaching its threshold.
+---The auto-expand catalog option lets you enlarge the catalog by a preset percentage when an alert is sent that the catalog is reaching its threshold.
 Additionally you can indicate a script to execute if this expanded limit is exceeded.

 ## Overview

-Once the catalog exceeds the minimum alert level, it can be expanded to the amount defined in the auto- expand option.
-For example, if you set the auto- expand to 100%, then the catalog doubles.
+Once the catalog exceeds the minimum alert level, it can be expanded to the amount defined in the auto-expand option.
+For example, if you set the auto-expand to 100%, then the catalog doubles.
 If you define it as 50%, the catalog resizes to 1.5 times the original number of records.
-After the auto- expand limit is reached, a predefined script can be executed.
+After the auto-expand limit is reached, a predefined script can be executed.

 If you defined a timer for catalog alerts, TLVCLEAR, once the usage surpasses the allotted time value one of the following occurs: